-I think having two phrases or two terms for these things is important.
+Having two phrases or two terms for these things is essential.
 And that there’s a good definition for them.
-Let’s dig into them, one by one.
+Let’s dig into them one by one.

-So let me start with engineering excellence.
-It’s a funny one.
-I first heard that term from people in the States.
-I know that Amazon use it.
+Engineering excellence is a funny one.
+I first heard that term in the United States.
+I know that Amazon uses it.
 But two things are interesting for me.
 Few companies will say they don’t want good engineering.
 And we are happy with bad engineering.
 But they don’t define what good looks like.

-And then the second thing is that engineers are expected to write lots of code.
-For me, engineering excellence is not writing loads of code.
-It’s about getting into code reliability, feedback loops and how well engineering is functioning.
+And then the second thing is that most organizations expect engineers to write lots of code.
+For us, engineering excellence is not writing loads of code.
+It’s about getting into code reliability, feedback loops, and how well engineering functions.
 And how your team is performing and meeting bigger goals.
 That’s what we find super interesting.
-When we are doing this, we tie to a business goal.
-And that make the difference.
-As opposed to thinking, my complex is really low, aren’t we really great!
-Lift it up a level.
+When we are doing this, we tie it to a business goal.
+And that makes the difference.

-Also they can start to articulate this when they’re having prioritisation conversations with customers or business partners.
-It’s not just feature, feature, feature!
+You can start articulating this in your prioritization conversations with customers or business partners.
+Those conversations should not be just feature, feature, feature!
 Or delivery, delivery, delivery.
-They’re able to have a well articulated conversation about value.
-And investing in better testing or pathway to production.
-Or reducing code liabilities, doing a well architected review or a threat model.
-They’re starting to have a language that can explain the value of these things to people that aren’t on the team.
+You need to talk about value and investing in better testing or pathway to production or reducing code liabilities by doing a well-architected review or a threat model.
+Then you start to have a language that can explain these things’ value to people who aren’t on the team.
 So the stakeholders can see the benefit.

-In other words if we do these things, we can prevent problems down the line.
-We can help the flywheel turn faster in the short or medium term if we invest in engineering excellence.
-The work involved is described in ‘Accelerate‘ and in our own book ‘The Value Flywheel Effect‘.
-They can help you make a case for investing in these things.
-So hopefully it is easier now than it has been in the past to get buy in and backing to invest in engineering excellence.
+In other words, if we do these things, we can prevent problems down the line.
+Investing in engineering excellence can help the flywheel turn faster in the short and medium term.
+We describe this in our book ‘The Value Flywheel Effect.’
+And Nicole Forsegen also covers this in ‘Accelerate.’
+It can help you make a case for investing in these things.
+We hope it is easier now than it has been to get buy-in and backing to invest in engineering excellence.
 So it’s not just feature, feature, feature anymore.

-The ‘Accelerate’ book and DORA metrics are for technical leadership .
-Teams want to do stuff fast and get stuff out.
-They are keen to solve problems or address business or customer need.
-Technical leadership is there to make sure it’s done well.
-And down the line, how are we actually performing?
+The ‘Accelerate’ book and DORA metrics appeal to technical leadership.
+Teams want to do stuff fast and get things out.
+They are keen to solve problems or address business or customer needs.
+Technological leadership needs to make sure teams are doing it well.
+And down the line, how are we performing?
 We’re delivering fast.
 And we’re delivering with quality.
 But how many errors are coming back with each of these releases?
-What was the team’s approach to solution that?
-Are we are we moving fast enough?
+What was the team’s approach to the solution?
+Are we moving fast enough?

 What is the fifth DORA metric?